AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 To learn how to configure connectors, see the [Elements: Connectors](Elements#connectors) section.

-This sample shows all types of connections:
+This is how adding connectors of all four types looks like:

 ```
 // create data